EoghanDelaney/pands-project/README.md

 To be entered here

 ## Background
-Iris dataset
+Iris dataset.

-## What is sepal, petal ect
+## What is sepal, petal ect.
 Description of the flower

 ## Inital data review